MackOyler/Random.Advice.Generator/README.md

+# Random Advice Generator

+Here is a funny / random advice generator that I built using React.

-# Getting Started with Create React App
+## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [React](https://github.com/facebook/create-react-app).

 ## Available Scripts